 Omelets, eggs benedict, biscuits and gravy and, of course, prime cuts of steak all await you at Halls Chophouse.

-Lovely outdoor bistro tables and French-inspired eats like Croque Madame and French toast (lol) scream spring at Hampton Street Vineyard.
+Lovely outdoor bistro tables and French-inspired eats like Croque Madame and French toast scream spring at Hampton Street Vineyard.

 Motor Supply Co.
 Bistro in the Vista keeps it fresh with seasonal, locally-sourced ingredients shaping the rotating menu.
 Plus, their patio is temperature-controlled, so weather need not ever be a concern.

 Honestly, we could go on and on about the brunch scene in Columbia SC, so head here for even more ideas.
+Pro Tip: There is complementary street and garage parking during Easter weekend from 6:00PM on Thursday, April 2, 2026 through 2:00AM on Monday morning, April, 6, 2026.
+See more information and exclusions here.

 Easter Basket Bounty